 Iranian marchers chant 'Death to America' on eve of US oil sanctions

-Thousands of students in the government-organised rally in the capital Tehran, broadcast live by state television, burned the Stars and Stripes.
+The Iranian military said it would launch two days of air defence drills on Monday and assured Iranians that it could neutralise any threats, according to a report.

-DUBAI - Iranians chanting “Death to America” rallied on Sunday to mark both the anniversary of the seizure of the US Embassy during the 1979 Islamic Revolution and the imminent reposition of US sanctions on Iran’s key oil sector.
+DUBAI - Thousands of Iranians chanting “Death to America” rallied on Sunday to mark the anniversary of the seizure of the US Embassy during the 1979 Islamic Revolution and the imminent reimposition of US sanctions on Iran’s oil sector.

-Thousands of students in the government-organised rally in the capital Tehran, broadcast live by state television, burned the Stars and Stripes, an effigy of Uncle Sam and pictures of President Donald Trump outside the leafy downtown compound that once housed the US mission.
+Students attending the government-organised rally in the capital Tehran, broadcast live by state television, burned the Stars and Stripes, an effigy of Uncle Sam and pictures of President Donald Trump outside the former embassy compound.

-Hardline students stormed the embassy on 4 November, 1979 soon after the fall of the US-backed Shah, and 52 Americans were held hostage there for 444 days.
-The two countries have been enemies, on opposite sides of Middle East conflict, ever since.
+Hardline students stormed the embassy on 4 November 1979, soon after the fall of the US-backed shah, and 52 Americans were held hostage there for 444 days.
+The two countries have been enemies ever since.

-Iranian state media said millions turned out for rallies in most cities and towns around the country, swearing allegiance to the clerical establishment and its hardline top authority, Supreme Leader Ayatollah Ali Khamenei.
-The turnout figure could not be independently confirmed by Reuters.
+State media said millions turned out for rallies in towns and cities, swearing allegiance to the clerical establishment and Supreme Leader Ayatollah Ali Khamenei.
+The figure could not be independently confirmed by Reuters.

-Rallies replete with “Death to America” chants are staged on the embassy takeover anniversary every year.
-But US-Iranian rancour is especially strong this time round following Trump’s decision in May to withdraw the United States from world powers’ 2015 nuclear deal with Iran and reimpose sanctions on Tehran.
+Rallies are staged on the embassy takeover anniversary every year.
+But rancour is especially strong this time following Trump’s decision in May to withdraw from world powers’ 2015 nuclear deal with Iran and reimpose sanctions on Tehran.

-The deal brought about the lifting of most international financial and economic sanctions on Iran in return for Tehran curbing its disputed nuclear activity under UN surveillance.
+The deal brought about the lifting of most international financial and economic sanctions in return for Tehran curbing its disputed nuclear activity under UN surveillance.

+Trump said the deal was weak and favoured Iran.
+The other signatories - Britain, France, Germany, Russia and China - remain committed to the accord.

+US Secretary of State Mike Pompeo said the penalties set to return on Monday “are the toughest sanctions ever put in place on the Islamic Republic of Iran.”

+Among the anniversary events was an exhibition of cartoons in Tehran called “Donald Salman” - a reference to the close ties between the US president and King Salman, ruler of Iran’s regional rival, Saudi Arabia.

+“It’s black humour, but the audience can also be brought to reflect on the contradictions in the behaviour of Trump and (the royal house of) Al Saud,” artist Masoud Shojaei Tabatabai told state television in Tehran.

-The restoration of US sanctions on Monday targeting Iran’s oil sales and banking sectors is part of a wider effort by Trump to force Tehran to halt its nuclear and ballistic missile programmes outright as well as support for proxy forces in conflicts across the Middle East.
+The restoration of US sanctions on Monday targeting Iran’s oil sales and banking sector is part of an effort by Trump to force Iran to halt its nuclear and ballistic missile programmes outright, as well as its support for proxy forces in conflicts across the Middle East.

-The top commander of Iran’s elite Revolutionary Guards, Major General Mohammad Ali Jafari, said at the Tehran rally that Iran would resist and defeat a US “psychological war” and the return of US sanctions, meant to cripple the Islamic Republic’s oil exports and financial institutions.

-“America has launched an economic and psychological war as a last resort ...
-But America’s plots and its plans for sanctions will be defeated through continued resistance,” said Jafari.

 In a speech on Saturday, Khamenei said Trump’s policies faced opposition around the world.
-“America’s goal has been to re-establish the domination it had (before 1979) but it has failed.
+“America’s goal has been to re-establish the domination it had, but it has failed.
 America has been defeated by the Islamic Republic over the past 40 years,” he said.

 Popular in World